Qeti/Qeti/README.md

 node .
 ```

-Or if you need automatic restart of service when on any file change:
+Or if you need automatically restart service on any file changes:

 ```
 npm start
 ```

-Then open url, usually it is http://0.0.0.0:3000 in case of local installation.
+Then open url, usually http://0.0.0.0:3000 in case of local installation.

 ## How to contribute